Representation Learning with Large Language Models for Recommendation: Introduction

 It is evident from the results in Figure~\ref{fig:rerank} that the recommendations refined by the ChatGPT perform worse than the original results provided by LightGCN.
-This indicates that there are limitations when blindly using LLMs to improve the re-ranking process in recommendation systems that heavily rely on textual information.
-These limitations can be attributed to three key factors: i) The hallucination issue of LLMs, where they may suggest recommended items that are not included in the candidate set; ii) The lack of a comprehensive global text-based collaborative relationship input due to the token limit of LLMs; iii) Additionally, it is worth noting that the reranking process using LLM takes several hours to complete, which poses a challenge when dealing with large-scale data in real-world recommendation scenarios.
-Due to page limit, we delve deeper into this experiment and present real cases to illustrate the hallucination phenomenon for the reranking in the Appendix. \\ \textbf{Contributions}.
-In light of the aforementioned limitations, our work aims to leverage the power of LLMs to seamlessly enhance existing recommender systems.
+This indicates limitations when blindly using LLMs to improve the re-ranking process in recommendation.
+These limitations can be attributed to three factors: i) The hallucination issue of LLMs, suggesting items not in the candidate set; ii) The lack of a comprehensive global text-based collaborative relationship input due to token limits; iii) Additionally, it is worth noting that the reranking process using LLM takes several hours to complete, which poses a challenge when dealing with large-scale data in real-world recommendation scenarios.
+Due to page constraints, we provide detailed analysis and examples in the Appendix to demonstrate the phenomenon of hallucination. \\ \textbf{Contributions}.
+In light of the aforementioned limitations, we aim to leverage the power of LLMs to seamlessly enhance existing recommender systems.
 To accomplish this, we propose a model-agnostic framework called \model\ (\underline{R}epresentation Learning with Large \underline{L}anguage \underline{M}odels for \underline{Rec}ommendation).
 The core idea of RLMRec is to utilize representation learning as a bridge between ID-based recommenders and LLMs.
 Our new recommendation paradigm aims to preserve the accuracy and efficiency of existing recommenders while harnessing the powerful text comprehension capabilities of LLMs to understand the intricate semantic aspects of user behaviors and preferences.
 To begin, we lay the theoretical groundwork by modeling the benefits of incorporating auxiliary textual signals for representation learning.
 This involves transforming the textual signals into meaningful representations and establishing a theoretical foundation for maximizing mutual information within general recommendation models.
-Furthermore, we develop a user/item profiling paradigm empowered by LLMs.
-This paradigm enables us to incorporate the comprehensive semantic understanding derived from LLMs into the encoded representations of users and items.
-By leveraging the global knowledge space of LLMs, we enhance the representation expressiveness.
+Moreover, we develop a user/item profiling paradigm empowered by LLMs, enhancing representation expressiveness by incorporating comprehensive semantic understanding from the global knowledge space of LLMs.